ileathan/encode-x/README.md

 **6.)** For example using the above feature we can swap from alphabet 1 to 2 using `from10To10`.

-You may also require the object directly (like bellow), or even link to it from a browser.
+You may also require and call the object directly (like bellow), or even link to it from a browser.

 ```javascript
 C = require('./encode-x')(/* [from alphabet], [to alphabet] */).fromXXXtoXXX(data)